Contact Us Today!

 In addition to the specific public corruption and NERA offenses discussed above, the law also provides for mandatory minimum sentences for other convictions, including certain gun and drug offenses.
 Both the public corruption statutes and NERA also establish minimum parole and prison terms for certain convictions.

-Schedule your free consultation today with our criminal defense attorneys.
+Schedule your consultation today with our criminal defense attorneys.

 NJ prison sentencing minimums